freenas/freenas-docs/userguide/storage.rst

    installed to a new device and a saved configuration file restored to it, the GELI keys for encrypted disks will not be present, and the system will not request them.
-To correct this, export the encrypted pool with Detach Pool, making sure that the checkboxes which clear data are **not** selected (there are no check marks on :guilabel:`Mark the disks as new (destroy data)` or :guilabel:`Also delete the share's configuration`).
+To correct this, export the encrypted pool with Detach Pool, making sure that the options :guilabel:`Mark the disks as new (destroy data)` or :guilabel:`Also delete the share's configuration` are **not** selected.
 Then import the pool again.
 During the import, the GELI keys can be entered as described above.

 .. index:: Scrubs
-.. _Viewing a Pool's Scrub Status:
+.. _Viewing Pool Scrub Status:

-Viewing a Pool's Scrub Status
+Viewing Pool Scrub Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Scrubs and how to set their schedule are described in more
 detail in :ref:`Scrub Tasks`.

-To view a pool's scrub status, click the pool's name, then the
+To view the scrub status of a pool, click the pool name, |ui-settings|,
-:guilabel:`Standard Volume Operations` button, then :guilabel:`Status`.
+then :guilabel:`Status`.
 The resulting screen will display the status of a running scrub or the
 statistics from the last completed scrub.